billyc/billyc.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 I am a researcher at [Technische Universität Berlin](https://vsp.tu-berlin.de) focusing on **data visualization** for the [MATSim transport simulation framework](https://matsim.org).
-MATSim is currently getting a lot of attention for its ability to simulate [COVID-19 virus propagation](https://covid-sim.info) as well as traffic scenarios for the impending doomsday arrival of robot cars.
+MATSim is currently getting a lot of attention for its ability to simulate automated vehicle fleets, and is also the progenitor of EpiSim with is used for studying [COVID-19 virus propagation](https://covid-sim.info).

 In 2023 I completed my Ph.D. dissertation from [Technische Universität Berlin](https://vsp.berlin/), under direction of Professor Kai Nagel at the Institute for Land- and Sea Transport, Transport Systems Planning and Telematics.